-Note: Even if you hear rumors about the advantages of forming an LLC outside of Washington, keep in mind that most of those benefits aren’t all they’re cracked up to be, especially if you’re a single-member LLC.
-In the end, if you were to form your LLC in another state, it will likely cost you more money because you’ll have to pay two filing fees.
+Note: Even if you hear rumors about the advantages of forming an LLC outside of Washington, keep in mind that most of those benefits aren’t all they’re cracked up to be, especially for a single-member LLC.
+If you were to form your LLC in another state, it’ll likely cost you more money because you’ll pay two filing fees.

 You’ll also need to get other state and local business licenses and pay a fee for those.
-That will depend upon the type of work your LLC will be engaged in, as well as where your LLC will be located.
+That will depend upon the type of work your LLC is engaged in, as well as where your LLC is located.

 Also, don’t forget that there might be additional fees involved with performing a thorough LLC name search to figure out if the name you’ve chosen for your business is actually available.

-Will you be doing it all yourself, perhaps with the help of a book?
-Then you’ll need to pay the legal costs of your state, and you’ll need to invest a lot of time and effort into the process.
+Will you be doing it all yourself?
+Then you’ll need to pay the legal costs of your state, and invest a lot of time and effort into the process.

 Is There a Smarter, More Affordable Way to Form Your LLC?

-- We’ll help you search through databases to ensure you’ve found the perfect name for your business.
-Bye bye, frustrating online searches!
+- Search through name databases to ensure you’ve found the perfect name for your business.
+Bye-bye, frustrating online searches!

-- We’ll help you save even more time by filing all of the appropriate forms to set up your LLC legally.
+- Fill out all of the appropriate forms to set up your LLC legally.
 Sayonara, confusing forms!

-- We’ll even help you with everything from getting necessary business licenses to getting your EIN.
+- Help you with everything from getting necessary business licenses to getting your EIN.

-- We’ll open your bank account, saving you the hassle of going down to the bank (and usually without the correct forms, causing more than one trip).
+- Open your bank account, saving you the hassle of going down to the bank.

-- We’ll team you up with an Accountant and Bookkeeper who will esure you’re on track financially.
+- Team you up with an Accountant and Bookkeeper who ensure you’re on track financially.

-- We’ll also set you up Quickbooks (bookkeeping) and Gusto (payroll), which are included.
+- Set you up QuickBooks (bookkeeping) and Gusto (payroll), which are included.

 Stephen has dedicated his career as an attorney and author to writing useful, authoritative and recognized guides on taxes and business law for small businesses, entrepreneurs, independent contractors, and freelancers.
 He is the author of over 20 books and hundreds of articles and has been quoted in The New York Times, Wall Street Journal, Chicago Tribune, and many other publications.
 Among his books are Deduct It!
 Lower Your Small Business Taxes, Working with Independent Contractors, and Working for Yourself: Law and Taxes for Independent Contractors, Freelancers & Consultants.